 If you experience painful periods due to menstrual cramps, dashamoola can help.
 This condition which affects many women is known as dysmenorrhea.
 In one study, women aged between 15 years and 25 years and suffering from the problem were given a remedy based on dashamoola and saw improvement in their condition.

 Dashamoola may also help with premenstrual syndrome involving lower abdominal and lower back pain, anxiety, mood swings, and insomnia.
 Make a dashamoola tea by steeping half a teaspoon of the powder in hot water for 10 minutes.
 Drink this herbal tea twice a day, sweetened with honey if you like.
 (6)

 7. Helps Treat Cervical Spondylosis

 Dashamoola is not right for everyone though – so If you are unsure as to whether Dashamoola is good for you, then let’s talk.
-You can just click on the link to find a time that works for you so we can chat about what is best for your health.
+Click the button below to find a time that works for you so we can chat about what is best for your health.